naninovel/docs/docs/guide/text-printers.md

 ## Text Reveal Effect

 By default, a gradient fade effect is applied when printing out the text messages.
-If, however, you prefer the more conventional "typewriter" style, you can disable the fade effect by disabling `Slide Clip Rect` and setting `Reveal Fade Width` property in `Revealable Text` component to zero. `Revealable Text` components are applied to the text objects in some of the built-in printers; eg, you can find it attached to `Fullscreen/Content/Printer/Text` gameobject of `Naninovel/Resources/Naninovel/TextPrinters/Fullscreen` printer prefab.
+If, however, you prefer the more conventional "typewriter" style, you can disable the fade effect by disabling `Slide Clip Rect` and setting `Reveal Fade Width` property in `Revealable Text` component to zero. `Revealable Text` components are applied to the text objects in some of the built-in printers; eg, you can find it attached to `Fullscreen/Content/Printer/Text` game object of a `Fullscreen` printer prefab.

 ![](https://i.gyazo.com/ab848f3c1c56921634b9d2b872e7c0cb.png)